At present, there is no uniform Austrian environmental code of law. Instead, environmental protection is based on various laws.

 A further series of obligations applies to producers of hazardous waste.

 The Federal Ministry of Agriculture, Forestry, Environment and Water Management makes it possible to fulfil these obligations online.
-Exporters of waste planning a shipment for which notification is required can register here:
+Exporters of waste that plan shipments requiring notification can register here:

 Special notification requirements apply to preparations which are toxic, highly toxic or corrosive and are sold to the general public.